Competing in a contest? Want to run a quality contest?

 And if you want to be a great judge, make sure you follow the Online Judging Training.

-If you are the contest chair, click here for our Contest Chair Briefing Notes.
+If you are the contest chair, review the Contest Chair Briefing Notes.

-If you are chief judge, click here for Chief Judge Briefing Notes.
+If you are chief judge, review the Chief Judge Briefing Notes.

-This presentation is for Judges Training.
-Please feel free to download and modify to suit your needs.
+We’ve even created a presentation for the Judges Training.
+Please feel free to modify to suit your needs.

 Looking for a sample agenda?
 This document, when printed two sheets to a page and back-to-back, will give you a nice C5-size folded agenda.
 It’s designed for an area Humorous and Table Topics contest, but can be easily modified.